rpanackal/a2a-sample-app/README.md

 ```

-### 2. Implement the Agent Executor
+### 2. Implement the `AgentExecutor`

-An Agent Executor is responsible for handling incoming A2A messages and executing the corresponding logic.
+The `AgentExecutor` is responsible for handling incoming A2A messages and executing the corresponding logic.
 Below is a simple stateless implementation that responds to weather queries by integrating with the SAP AI SDK.

 ```java